Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ### **Code Snippets**

 - Bootstrap responsive navbar - [Bootstrap 4 - navbar](https://getbootstrap.com/docs/4.0/components/navbar/)
-- While building the navbar toggler, the menu items would only appear on the right.
+- While building the navbar toggler, the menu items would only appear on the left.
   - The solution was provided on [Stack Overflow](https://stackoverflow.com/questions/47518911/boostrap-4-navbar-collapse-menu-right-align/50881393)
 - My navbar had a small amount of whitespace on the right-hand side.
   - The solution to remove this was again found on [Stack Overflow](https://stackoverflow.com/questions/48510609/remove-white-space-from-the-sides-and-top-of-my-navbar/48510687)
 - **Progress bars**
 The progress bars used in resume.html were taken from [Bootstrap 4 - Progress](https://getbootstrap.com/docs/4.0/components/progress/)
 - **Accordion Feature**
-I copied and subsequently adapted the accordion feature fromthe tutorial provided on this webpage[**font-awesome-accordion-arrow-css**](https://supfort.com/font-awesome-accordion-arrow-css)
+I copied and subsequently adapted the accordion feature from the tutorial provided on this webpage [**font-awesome-accordion-arrow-css**](https://supfort.com/font-awesome-accordion-arrow-css)
   - The reason for not using the standard Bootstrap accordion was that I wanted to visually indicate there was additional content hidden within each role.
 - The code to achieve better looking bullets was taken from [Fontawsome](https://fontawesome.com/how-to-use/on-the-web/styling/icons-in-a-list)
 - The project cards were also adapted from [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/card/) code.